-Facing the future is located in Kibera, Kenya.
-It is the largest slum in Africa and second largest in the world.
-It is the size of Central Park.
-One million impoverished people reside there, including one hundred thousand orphaned children.
-Houses are made out of mud, cardboard and tin and are approximately twenty-four square feet for a family of four.
-There is no running water or sewage system; therefore, garbage, human, and animal waste are left in the streets in piles unless it is moved out of the way or burned by Kibera residents.
-Trenches are lined in-between tight alley ways of homes for human waste to be deposited.
-If it rains, this waste overflows into the homes of the Kibera residents.
+Facing the Future is located in Kibera, Kenya, which is the largest slum in Africa and the second largest in the world.
+It is the size of Central Park, with one million impoverished people residing there, including 100,000 orphaned children.
+Houses are made out of mud, cardboard, and tin, and are approximately twenty-four square feet for a family of four, and there is no running water or sewage system.